madsen/psgml-html-mode/README.md

 ```

-HTML 5 Support
+HTML5 Support
 ==============

-`psgml-html-mode` has preliminary support for HTML 5.
+`psgml-html-mode` has preliminary support for HTML5.
 PSGML needs a
 DTD to describe the elements and attributes that can appear in a
 document.
-This causes two problems with HTML 5 and PSGML.
+This causes two problems with HTML5 and PSGML.

 PSGML finds the DTD based on a DOCTYPE declaration in the
 document.
-But PSGML doesn't recognize the HTML 5 declaration
+But PSGML doesn't recognize the HTML5 declaration
 (`<!DOCTYPE html>`).  `psgml-html-mode` adds [advice](http://www.gnu.org/s/emacs/manual/html_node/elisp/Advising-Functions.html) to PSGML to
-associate the HTML 5 doctype with `html5.dtd`.
+associate the HTML5 doctype with `html5.dtd`.

-The other problem is that there is no official HTML 5 DTD.
+The other problem is that there is no official HTML5 DTD.
 I just
 copied `html4strict.dtd` to `html5.dtd`.
 I'll be modifying the DTD to
-incorporate HTML 5's changes as I have need for them.
+incorporate HTML5's changes as I have need for them.
 Please feel
 free to submit pull requests with improvements to the DTD.